 Inspectors welcome progress made on juror management by Courts Service

-Efforts by the Northern Ireland Courts and Tribunals Service (NICTS) to improve how jurors are utilised within the criminal justice system, have been praised by Criminal Justice Inspection Northern Ireland (CJI) in an independent review published today.
+CJI has welcomed work undertaken by Courts and Tribunals Service to improve how jurors are utilised within the criminal justice system.
+View Report

-"We welcome the work that has been undertaken to date to ensure those citizens called upon to act as jurors are respected and their time used effectively to improve the efficiency of the Courts throughout Northern Ireland," said Chief Inspector Brendan McGuigan.
+"We welcome the work that has been undertaken to date to ensure those citizens called upon to act as jurors are respected and their time used effectively to improve the efficiency of the courts throughout Northern Ireland," said Chief Inspector Brendan McGuigan.

-Welcoming the Courts and Tribunals Services' ongoing commitment to juror management, Mr McGuigan said he supported the work undertaken to date to assess and improve the accessibility of its court venues to enable disabled people to play a full part in jury service.
-We would encourage the organisation to continue with its work to date and make further improvements where possible.
+Welcoming the Courts and Tribunals Services' ongoing commitment to juror management, Mr McGuigan said he supported the work undertaken to date to assess and improve the accessibility of court venues to enable disabled people to play a full part in jury service and urged the organisation to make further improvements where possible.